Zttcoder/zyw-portfolio-2026.3/final-project-part-one.md

 ## AI acknowledgements
 _If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._

+I used chatGPT to help me rephrase and organize some of my thoughts.